Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

 \subsection{Resolvent analysis}

-The previous analysis with LSA did not reveal any modal instabilities in the attached case, although low-rank dynamics have been identified in the data-driven analysis.
+The previous analysis with LSA did not reveal any distinc eigenmodes in the attached case, although low-rank dynamics have been identified in the data-driven analysis.
 We therefore employ RA in order to model coherent structures that originate from non-modal mechanisms.